cbucholtz19/CS-4320/09-semester-project/02-module-2.md

 ## Current Meeting Times:
 Here’s what I have as of right now.
-The Packers and Eagle’s may want to reschedule my flub from today.
-I have all the time Zone’s aligned.
-If you want, or think you asked for a different time, let me know.
-I would like to keep these times consistent for the remainder of the semester.

 ### Sunday:
     - 1 until 1:30 : Packers